New York City Mayor Eric Adams speaks to reporters after...

 New York City Mayor Eric Adams speaks to reporters after a news conference on Monday.
 Credit: AP/Seth Wenig

-“Given the government’s refusal to police its own misconduct, the court must intervene to protect the mayor’s pretrial and trial rights, preserve the integrity of the judicial process,” Spiro wrote in his motion, adding that the judge must ensure future compliance with grand jury secrecy rules “in a case where the government admits it is still looking for evidence to support its theories.”
+"Given the government’s refusal to police its own misconduct, the court must intervene to protect the mayor’s pretrial and trial rights, [and] preserve the integrity of the judicial process," Spiro wrote in his motion, adding that the judge must ensure future compliance with grand jury secrecy rules "in a case where the government admits it is still looking for evidence to support its theories."

-The lawyer, in the 29-page brief, said that the news of the indictment hit the press before the mayor’s legal team found out about it.
+Spiro, in the 29-page brief, said news of the indictment broke before the mayor’s legal team found out about it.
+Besides, "The Times," according to the motion, the only others who could have known were prosecutors, grand jurors and court staff.

 A spokesperson for the U.S. Attorney’s Office for the Southern District of New York declined to comment.

-News of the investigation into Adams broke nearly a year ago, in November 2023, when The New York Times and other outlets reported that the FBI had raided the Crown Heights, Brooklyn, home of the mayor’s chief fundraiser Brianna Suggs.
+News of the investigation into Adams broke nearly a year ago, in November 2023, when the New York Times and other outlets reported that the FBI had raided the Crown Heights, Brooklyn, home of the mayor’s chief fundraiser Brianna Suggs.
 Suggs has not been criminally charged.

 Days later, CNN reported that the investigation focused on campaign donations to Adams by foreign nations.